ASIAN AND TRIBAL ART

 Sell and buy at auction or by private treaty (private rooms) works and objects of Chinese, Japanese, Korean, South East Asian, Indian, Islamic cultures, African tribal, oceanic and pre-Columbian art.

-Chinese porcelain, netsuke, Japanese prints, Ukiyo-e, Chinese jade, Buddhist sculpture, Chinese cloisonné, Japanese lacquerware, Indian art, Thai art, Islamic art, Cambodian art, Khmer art, Persian miniature, Japanese katanas, Korean pottery, Tibetan gilt bronze, Nepalese gilt bronze, Gandhara art, thangka, Chinese painting, Japanese painting, Korean painting, tribal art, oceanic art, Maori sculptures, aboriginal painting, contemporary Chinese art, contemporary Indonesian painting, calligraphy, Chinese seals, ancient Chinese ivories, ancient rhinoceros horn objects, Japanese ceramics, Qing dynasty art, Ming dynasty art, Hindu sculpture, Jain sculpture, tribal masks.
+Chinese porcelain, netsuke, Japanese prints, Ukiyo-e, Chinese jade, Buddhist sculpture, Chinese cloisonné, Japanese lacquers, Indian art, Thai art, Islamic art, Cambodian art, Khmer art, Persian miniature, Japanese katanas, Korean ceramics, Tibetan gilded bronze, Nepalese gilded bronze, Gandhara art, thangka, Chinese painting, Japanese painting, Korean painting, tribal art, oceanic art, Maori sculptures, Aboriginal painting, Chinese contemporary art, Indonesian contemporary painting, calligraphy, Chinese seals, ancient Chinese ivories, ancient rhinoceros horn objects, Japanese ceramics, Qing dynasty art, Ming dynasty art, Hindu sculpture, Jainist sculpture, tribal masks.

-Under the direction of Francesco Morena, the department deals with Asian and tribal art along the long stretch of history from the Neolithic to the contemporary era.
-Its field of interest includes painting, sculpture and decorative arts produced in China, Japan, Korea, South East Asia, India, Central Asia, Middle East (Islamic cultures), Africa, Oceania, pre-Columbian America.
+Under the direction of Francesco Morena, the department treats Asian and tribal art covering the long stretch of history from Neolithic to contemporary times.
+Included in its sphere of interest are painting, sculpture, and decorative arts produced in China, Japan, Korea, Southeast Asia, India, Central Asia, the Middle East (Islamic cultures), Africa, Oceania, and pre-Columbian America.

-Its staff awaits the study, cataloguing, evaluation and placement on the Italian and foreign markets of Asian and tribal art for sale, both for the enchanting trade and in the form of private negotiation, the latter for pieces of particularly high economic and historical artistic value.
+His department's staff awaits the study, cataloging, appraisal and placement on the Italian and foreign markets of Asian and tribal art on consignment, either for auction trade or in the form of private negotiation, the latter for pieces of particularly high economic and art historical value.